Find a Degree

 - BS - Logan Campus , Regional Campuses (Beaver, Bicknell, Blanding, Brigham City, Castle Dale, Cortez, Delta, Ephraim, Junction, Kanab, Milford, Moab, Montezuma Creek, Monticello, Monument Valley, Nephi, Price, Richfield, Roosevelt (Uintah Basin), Tooele, Tremonton, Vernal (Uintah Basin), Wendover)

-The BS in history, including the history teaching emphasis, is available through USU’s Regional Campuses and Distance Education program.
+The BS in history, including the history teaching emphasis, is available through USU’s Regional Campuses.

 The department’s program develops expertise in the discipline of history as well as broader skills in the liberal arts.
 In other words, the curriculum not only provides specialized academic training but also prepare students to work in a variety of fields.
 Historical study develops one’s ability to investigate problems, identify reliable sources, analyze information, contextualize complex questions, and communicate conclusions in a clear and thoughtful manner.